 In an attempt to curb speculative trading, the exchanges move stocks to the “Trade to Trade”, “T2T” or “T” segment.
 The NSE and the BSE, do this in consultation with the Securities Exchange board of India (SEBI).

-The move is a part of preventive surveillance measures taken by the exchanges to safeguard the interest of investors.
+Exchanges take this move as part of preventive surveillance measures to safeguard the interest of investors.

 Criteria for Shifting Scrips to ‘Trade to Trade’ segment

 - The criteria for shifting scrips to/from Trade for Trade segment are decided jointly by the stock exchanges in consultation with SEBI.

 - This criteria is listed on their respective websites and reviewed periodically.

 - The security should have been in the 5% price filter band for at least 22 trading days on the review date.
 It cannot be moved to the “T” segment, if a scrip does not meet the criteria.